textX/textX/docs/grammar.rst

   In this example code:`Rule` will use default parser behavior but the :code:`Rule2` will alter the white-space definition to be new-line only.
-  This means that the words :code:`code` and :code:`second` will get matched only if they are on separate lines or in the same line but without other characters in between (even tabs and spaces).
+  This means that the words :code:`first` and :code:`second` will get matched only if they are on separate lines or in the same line but without other characters in between (even tabs and spaces).